 Teachers are no different than anyone else licensed to carry a concealed weapon.
 In virtually every state, they must learn the law relating to the use of deadly force—these issues are the same for police officers–and demonstrate basic proficiency with their handgun.
 This would be a good starting point for schools, as long as the bureaucratic tendency to over-regulate–demanding everyone carry the same gun, holster, and requiring unrealistic and unnecessarily lengthy training, etc.–is suppressed.
 It would be wise for school districts to underwrite tactical training, but this is not absolutely necessary, nor is it difficult or expensive to do or to learn.

-Some argue that teachers must focus on teaching and because of this, cannot possibly be aware of their surroundings or effectively protect themselves or others.
+Some argue teachers must focus on teaching and because of this, cannot possibly be aware of their surroundings or effectively protect themselves or others.
 This is dangerous nonsense on stilts.
 Anyone can—and should–learn to be more aware of their surroundings, to develop “situational awareness.”
 And if a teacher carrying a concealed weapon never uses it, as will be, hopefully, the case for all but a few across the nation, their attention to their normal duties is unchallenged.
 If they must use it to repel a school attack, their attention will be distracted from teaching for only a few minutes, a distraction for which I suspect most teachers, students and parents will be eternally grateful.
 After an attack is stopped, it’s a safe bet everyone will have a few days off.
+If it’s not stopped, there will be more days off, and as at Sandy Hook Elementary, the school will be demolished.

 Some educators, politicians and deluded citizens argue that the mere presence of a gun on campus, even carried by police officers, somehow damages a mystically pristine educational atmosphere.
 That they would rather allow people to die to maintain their delusions is all one need know about them.